port-labs/port-docs/docs/guides-and-tutorials/let-developers-consume-k8s-api-extensions.md

 ### Conclusion

-By leveraging the power of the K8s API extensions, platform engineers can keep using K8S as the control plane and expose the resources to developers in a self-service manner and on top of that, developers can consume the resources directly from Port's UI and platform engineers can keep track of the usage of the resources.
+By leveraging the power of the K8s API extensions, platform engineers can keep using K8S as the control plane and on top of that, developers can consume the resources directly from Port's UI with ease, while platform engineers can keep track of the usage of the resources.

 ### Troubleshooting